NickEikenberg/project3-frontend/README.md

 # Project 3: Tinier Bananas

+Tinier Bananas is a take on the game <a href="https://en.wikipedia.org/wiki/Exquisite_corpse">Exquisite Corpse</a> a party game where you create words/images with friends

 ## Create a short story with your friends

-Tinier Bananas is a take on the game <a href="https://en.wikipedia.org/wiki/Exquisite_corpse">Exquisite Corpse</a>